-Final appraisal determination - Everolimus for preventing organ rejection in liver transplantation
+Appraisal title: Everolimus for organ rejection in liver transplantation Section Key conclusion

-The Committee concluded that everolimus with reduced-dose 4.3 tacrolimus may allow earlier reduction in the dose of tacrolimus (to blood trough levels lower than those currently achieved in clinical practice) with the intention of better preserving renal function.
-It also concluded that there appeared to be a lack of consensus in the clinical community about the clinical advantages of the benefit associated with everolimus.
-4.12 The Committee concluded that the company's base-case ICERs for everolimus with reduced-dose tacrolimus compared against any relevant comparator from both the original and updated models were substantially outside the range that would normally be considered a cost-effective use of NHS resources (£20,000-30,000 per QALY gained).
-In addition, the Committee was cautious about the robustness of the ICERs because of the way in which the model had 4.0 been constructed and because of concerns about the model inputs 4.8 - including: 4.15

-- the considerable uncertainty in the efficacy estimates from the network meta-analysis - the utility estimates for some of the health states were not based on robust evidence
+, commended within its marketing authorisation for 1.1, 4.3, 4.12, The Committee cor ncluded that everolimus with reduced-dose tacrolimus may 4.8-4.15 allow earlier reduct ion in the dose of tacrolimus (to blood trough levels lower y achieved in clinical practice) with the intention of better , e nction.
+It also concluded that there appeared to be a lack clinical community about the clinical advantages of the benefit associated with everolimus. ncluded that the company's base-case ICERs for uced-dose tacrolimus compared against any relevant oth the original and updated models were substantially hat would normally be considered a cost-effective use of 0,000-30,000 per QALY gained).
+In addition, the Itious about the robustness of the ICERs because of the - odel had been constructed and because of concerns about the model inputs in ciuding. • the considerable e uncertainty in the efficacy estimates from the network meta-analysis ates for some of the health states were not based on robust evidence.
+Current practice Clinical need of The Committee agreed that although a liver transplant 4.1 patients, including can offer substantial benefits in terms of survival, the availability of managing their long-term condition and the concern alternative about possible rejection can impact on a person's quality treatments of life.
+It concluded that treatments that reduce the chance of organ rejection and minimise the adverse effects of long-term drug therapies are highly valued by patients.
+The technology (

-Current practice